krahets/hello-algo/en/docs/chapter_hashing/hash_map.md

 ## Simple implementation of hash table

 First, let's consider the simplest case: **implementing a hash table using just an array**.
-In the hash table, each empty slot in the array is called a "bucket", and each bucket can store one key-value pair.
+In the hash table, each empty slot in the array is called a <u>bucket</u>, and each bucket can store one key-value pair.
 Therefore, the query operation involves finding the bucket corresponding to the `key` and retrieving the `value` from it.

 So, how do we locate the appropriate bucket based on the `key`?
-This is achieved through a "hash function".
+This is achieved through a <u>hash function</u>.
 The role of the hash function is to map a larger input space to a smaller output space.
 In a hash table, the input space is all possible keys, and the output space is all buckets (array indices).
 In other words, input a `key`, **and we can use the hash function to determine the storage location of the corresponding key-value pair in the array**.

 The calculation process of the hash function for a given `key` is divided into the following two steps: